ADI Global Distribution: Products and Services

 ADI offers low-voltage electronics and related products related to access control and communications, residential AV, pro AV, communications, data communications, fire, intrusion and smart home, networking, power, structured wiring, video surveillance, and wire and cable.

 ADI requires prospective customers to register as members to purchase its products.

 Locations

 ADI Global has branch locations in most major U.S. metropolitan areas and several mid-sized cities, with a total of 100 U.S. stores as of 2021.
 ADI has a location in San Juan, Puerto Rico, and nine locations in Canada.

-ADI has locations throughout Europe, Africa, the Middle East and Asia, with stores in Great Britain, Ireland, Sweden, France, Spain, Belgium, Denmark, the Netherlands, Poland, the Czech Republic, Slovakia, the United Arab Emirates, South Africa, and India.
+ADI has locations throughout Europe, Africa and the Middle East, with stores in Great Britain, Ireland, Sweden, France, Spain, Belgium, Denmark, the Netherlands, Poland, the Czech Republic, Slovakia, the United Arab Emirates and South Africa.